-To investigate this relationship, we used data from vessels that made more than 50% of their sets on floating objects during 2000-2017.
-In this data set, the total number of sets and the number of floating-object sets showed a similar increasing trend over time (Figure 2).
+To investigate this relationship, we used data from vessels that made more than 50% of their sets on floating objects during 2000-2018.
+In this data set, the total number of sets and the number of floatingobject sets showed a similar increasing trend over time (Figure 2).
 The number of days fished and the number of vessels also increased over time, but less rapidly than the number of sets.
 Since the early 2000s, bigeye catch-per-set has decreased, but the CPDF has remained fairly stable.
 The number of days fished per vessel has declined over time, while the number of floating-object sets per vessel has increased.
-This is manifested mainly in an increase in the number of days fished with one or more sets (Figure 2) rather than in the number of sets conducted in a single day (Figure 3).
-There is no definitive evidence as to why the number of floating-object sets has been increasing, but it is possibly due to vessels' increased ability to find FADs with tuna, which has been facilitated by an increase in the number of deployments of fishaggregating devices (FADs) equipped with satellite-linked fish-detecting sonar buoys (Figure 3).
+This is manifested mainly in an increase in the number of days fished with one or more sets (Figure 3) rather than in the number of sets conducted in a single day (Figure 3).
+There is no definitive evidence as to why the number of floating-object sets has been increasing, but it is possibly due to vessels' increased ability to find FADs with tuna, which has been facilitated by an increase in the number of deployments of FADs equipped with satellite-linked fish-detecting sonar buoys (Figure 3).
+There is also evidence that the number of sets made by DML vessels that make a mixture of floating-object and dolphin-associated sets has increased (SAC-10 INF-D).
+The reduction in the catch per set may be due to several factors including, but not limited to, reduced abundance, more FADs that distribute the stock into smaller schools, or a change in fishing strategy (e.g. vessels actively choosing to fish on smaller schools), but the reason is not yet clear.

-3. CONCLUSION
+4. CONCLUSION

 All the indicators, except catch, show strong trends over time, indicating increasing fishing mortality and reduced abundance, and are at, or above, their reference levels.
-However, the analysis of the relationship between days fished and the number of sets suggests that the "complicated" method used to calculate the number of days fished on floating objects is biased towards an increasing trend in days fished, which also will bias the CPDF.
-Nonetheless, the increasing number of sets and the decreasing mean weight of the fish in the catch suggests that the bigeye stock in the EPO is under increasing fishing pressure, and measures additional to the current seasonal closures, such as limits on the number of floating object sets, are required.
-It is not clear why the number of floating object sets, per day and per vessel, is increasing, but it is probably due to the vessels' increased efficiency in finding FADs with tuna due to the increased number of FADs and the increased use of satellite-linked fish-detecting sonar buoys, and further investigation into this phenomenon should be conducted.
+However, the analysis of the relationship between days fished and the number of sets suggests that the multiple regression method used to calculate the number of days fished on floating objects is biased towards an increasing trend in days fished, which also will bias the CPDF.
+Nonetheless, the increasing number of sets and the decreasing mean weight of the fish in the catch suggests that the bigeye stock in the EPO is under increasing fishing pressure, and measures additional to the current seasonal closures, such as limits on the number of floating-object sets, are required.
+It is not clear why the number of floating-object sets, per day and per vessel, is increasing, but it is probably due to both the vessels' increased efficiency in finding FADs with tuna due to the increased number of FADs and the increased use of satellite-linked fish-detecting sonar buoys, and increased number of floating-object sets.
+Further research into this phenomenon should be conducted.